 Unorthodox Thai Massage teachers even by Thai standards

-Class is supposed to start at 9 am, but might actually start at 9.30 or 10 am or whenever he feels like.
-Then the teacher will chant mantras for another half hour and then proceed to dispense his wisdom via extended talks.
+Officially class was supposed to start at 9 am, but might actually start at 9.30 or 10 am or whenever the teacher felt like it.

-When all is said and done, he will take a cigarette break right in the classroom, and then demonstrate the massage therapy techniques.
-He will keep smoking and even take naps right in the classroom whenever he feels like it.
+When all was said and done, he took a cigarette break right in the classroom, and then finally demonstrated the Thai Massage therapy techniques.

-But whatever you think, he is one of the best Thai Massage teachers and many students come back year after year to study with him.
-Well, there are a few who freak out and can’t handle it.
-Their loss.
+But whatever you think, he was one of the best Thai Massage teachers, and many students came back year after year to study with him.

-As a matter of fact, I have had three such unorthodox Thai Massage teachers.
+As a matter of fact, I have had three such unorthodox Thai Massage teachers, and I am glad I did.
 That was before Thai Massage schools became a big business in Thailand and adapted to more western standards to accommodate their clientele.

 Western rules cannot be applied in the rest of the world

-This ain’t the US of A here, it’s a different world.
-If you try to apply your standards of how you think things should be, you will be in trouble.
-Things here are the way they are here and not how they are elsewhere.
+Thailand has a very different culture, it’s a different world.
+If you try to apply your standards of how you think things should be based on where you come from, you will be shocked or frustrated in Thailand.

-So those rule obsessed Westerners have no problem with their grandma-taught therapist and their chain smoking and story telling master teacher in Thailand (and don’t get me wrong, he really is a master teacher).
+So getting back to Thai Massage schools and training in Thailand.
+What I noticed is that those rule-obsessed Westerners have no problem with their grandma-taught therapist and their chain-smoking and storytelling master teacher in Thailand (and don’t get me wrong, he really is a master teacher).